Category: 2025

 What’s It Like to Work at MCA? – Student Placement Experience

-We’re delighted to share a blog post written by Zoe Innes, our recent student placement, outlining her experience working with Midlothian Community Action.
+We’re delighted to share a blog post and video, created by Zoe Innes, our recent student placement.
+Zoe describes her experience working with Midlothian Community Action over the past 6 months.

 MCA would like to extend a heartfelt thank you to Zoe for all her hard-work and the enthusiastic attitude she brought to our team.
 We wish her the best as she heads into the final year of her degree and can’t wait to hear about her future endeavours.